Daphne Guinness: Acting

 In 2011, Guinness starred in Joe Lally's film, The Murder of Jean Seberg.

 At the end of 2011, photographers Markus Klinko and Indrani, Guinness, and stylist GK Reid produced The Legend of Lady White Snake, a film based on a Chinese legend, where Guinness played the central role of Lady White Snake.
 Bernard-Henri Lévy wrote her dialogue for the film.

-In 2012, Guinness starred in Shakki, a short sci-fi fiction directed by Julien Landais.
+In 2012, Guinness starred in Shakki, a science fiction short film directed by Julien Landais.

 Music

 David Bowie encouraged Guinness to pursue music, introducing her to Tony Visconti, who had produced three of her albums as of August 2020.

 Optimist in Black (2016)

-After the deaths of her brother Jasper and friends Isabella Blow and Alexander McQueen, Guinness went to a studio in Ireland, intending to record a cover of Bob Dylan's "Desolation Row".
+After the deaths of her brother Jasper, mentor David Bowie, and friends Isabella Blow and Alexander McQueen, Guinness went to a studio in Ireland, intending to record a cover of the Bob Dylan song "Desolation Row".
 While there, she wrote and recorded original songs which became the basis for her first album, Optimist in Black.
 Optimist in Black was released on 27 May 2016, through private label Agent Anonyme/Absolute.